 Tool Engineering

-The interface design discipline for the age of agents.
+The interface design discipline for the age of agents—creating tools that are discoverable, understandable, and safe.

 Skill 8 represents the critical discipline of designing, building, and managing the tools that agents use to interact with the world.
 Agents extend their capabilities through tools—functions, APIs, and services that allow them to perform actions beyond language generation.
 The quality of these tools is a primary determinant of agent performance.